stonemax/acme2/docs/README.md

 ## 2. Prerequisites
 This version works with PHP-5.4.0 or higher, if you need to generate ECDSA certificates, PHP version should be 7.1.0 or higher.
-PHP need openssl extenson enabled in addition.
+PHP need curl and openssl extensons enabled in addition.
 Although acme2 uses composer, but composer is just uesd as an autoloader, this porject has no any third party dependencies.